cxchan1/BeastKeeper/README.md

 ```
 ## Install the App from Expo
 If you don't want to build the App on your local machine or any other reasons then fear not, just download this app ios(https://itunes.apple.com/app/apple-store/id982107779) or android (https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www) and then either scan QR code or input your email/phone from this Expo link (https://expo.io/@cxchan/BeastKeeper) then you should able to access the App itself.

-## Time

-- 5 hours: Experiencing with Expo and coding the App
-- 2 ~ 3 hours: Get the build release on Expo and Documentations(Image and Video)